 - What’s their day job?

-Make sure you download the relevant chapter resources which are the Client Information, PAR-Q Form, Weight/Measurement Tracking Chart, and the Waiver & Release of Liability Form.
+Make sure you download the relevant chapter resources: the Client Information, PAR-Q Form, Weight/Measurement Tracking Chart, and the Waiver & Release of Liability Form.

 Once you have all the forms filled in and all the other details you need, you’ve come to where you put all that knowledge you’ve gained from your certification into practice.

-That’s because it’s time to design a specific training program for each member of your family or your friends that you are testing your skills on.
+That’s because it’s time to design a specific training program for each member of your family or friends you are testing your skills on.

-Once you have all the information you need, it’s time to get onto the workout assessment.
+Once you have all the necessary information, it’s time to complete the workout assessment.

-- A test of their level of fitness through a quick cardiovascular workout like a mile walk or a step-test.
+- A test of their fitness level through a quick cardiovascular workout like a mile walk or a step-test.

 - Flexibility measurements